saul-jb/blockstack-sso/README.md

 ### Basic usage

 #### Manifest page
-We have to have a manifest page for the blockstack authentication service to access otherwise the service will not work, the manifest must have the server's url and the
+There must be a manifest page for the blockstack authentication service to access otherwise the service will not work, the manifest must have the server's url and the
  "Access-Control-Allow-Origin: * " header set or it will not work on the blockstack authentication service.
 The defualt manifest location is at: "your.domain/manifest.json".<br />
 <br />
 ```JS